LiatPardoGrinbaum/LiatPardoGrinbaum/README.md

 ### Hello there 👋
 I am Liat, a Full stack developer.
 My technology stack: JavaScript, HTML, CSS ,SASS, ReactJs, Node.js, Express, MongoDB, Mongoose, MySQL, Strapi.
-I am currently looking for my first position.
-I love to code, I love people and I really love to learn new things.
+I love to code, I love people and I really love to learn new things and I am currently looking for my first position as a full stack \ frontend developer.

 You can reach me on [Linkedin](https://www.linkedin.com/in/liat-pardo-grinbaum-43932b146/) and by mail: pardo.liat@gmail.com

 🌸🌸🌸